realcodywburns/ETC-CX-Wallet/README.md

 ###This project is a sub-project of https://github.com/ethereumproject/etherwallet  and is intended for offline editing by cody.
-Such may be missing parts of code.
+As such may be missing parts of code.